BEVTrack: A Simple and Strong Baseline for 3D Single Object Tracking in Bird's-Eye View: Experiment

-\paragraph{\textbf{Comparison with MOT Approaches}} Furthermore, we present a comparison of BEVTrack on the KITTI SOT benchmark with the state-of-the-art 3D multi-object tracking (MOT) methods, \textit{i.e.}, AB3D~\cite{ab3d} and PC3T~\cite{pc3t}.
-To ensure fairness, we initialize AB3D and PC3T with ground truth bounding boxes in the initial frame instead of relying on their detector outputs.
-Consequently, each MOT task can be decomposed into several SOT tasks.
-We evaluate the tracking results of these MOT methods using 3D SOT metrics.
-The results, as presented in Tab.~\ref{Tab:mot}, demonstrate that BEVTrack significantly outperforms state-of-the-art 3D MOT methods.
-Since MOT relies on the pre-detection, tracklets will be destroyed when detections are missed for multiple frames, resulting in tracking failure.
-Meanwhile, the nature of MOT, which encompasses all objects in scenes and depends on detectors for object localization, prevents it from achieving the precision of SOT for individual objects.

-\paragraph{\textbf{Inference Speed}} We analyze the efficiency of BEVTrack in Tab.~\ref{Tab:efficiency}.
+\paragraph{Inference Speed.} We analyze the efficiency of BEVTrack in Tab.~\ref{Tab:efficiency}.
 It can be observed that BEVTrack is lightweight with only 0.76G FLOPs and 13.8M parameters.
-The simple convolutional architecture employed by BEVTrack ensures real-time inference at an impressive speed of 201 FPS on a single NVIDIA GTX 4090 GPU, which is 2.34 times faster than the previously leading method, MBPTrack~\cite{mbptrack}.
+The simple architecture ensures real-time inference of BEVTrack at an impressive speed of 200 FPS on a single NVIDIA GTX 4090 GPU, which is 2.34 times faster than the previously leading method, MBPTrack~\cite{mbptrack}.
 The simplicity of BEVTrack's pipeline facilitates flexible adjustments in model size by incorporating advanced backbones or devising more effective BMM modules to further enhance performance.
-This paper aims to establish a baseline model for 3D SOT and favors a lightweight structure to strike a balance between performance and efficiency.
-The exploration of more effective architectural designs remains a potential avenue for future research.